OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-750.rst

 * Empty baskets are detected early — no unnecessary calculations on every page load.
-* Deactivated modules no longer affect storefront rendering time.
+* Deactivated modules no longer affect shop frontend rendering time.
 * Unnecessary instantiations of the basket component have been eliminated.